What is Market-based Pricing: Advantages & Disadvantages [+Examples]

-Often referred to as market-oriented pricing, it is comparing similar products being offered on the market.
-The seller then sets the price higher or lower, or even the same as their competitors depending on how well their own product matches up.
+Often referred to asmarket-oriented pricing, it means comparing the prices of similar products being offered on the market.
+The seller then sets the price higher or lower, or even the same as their competitors depending on how well their own product matches up to competitor products.

-An organization is able to price it’s offerings according to market demand.
+If an organization is able to price its offerings according to market demand, it stands a better chance of gaining market share.
 With higher demand, a company may offer higher prices even if similar products have a lower price, thereby introducing competitive price levels.

 As always though, you shouldn’t get complacent with your pricing.
 You need to reevaluate, optimize, and be sure your product is adding value.

-You can also enact a market-based pricing strategy by surveying your competitors’ pricing, and use the average as your own price point.
+You can also enact a market-based pricing strategy by surveying your competitors’ pricing.
+Once you understand trending prices, you can use the average as your own price point and adapt accordingly.

 This form of pricing focuses solely on the public information competitors put out, not customer value.

-In most industries marketing and product managers will then have to do relatively little research to find a price.
+In most industries marketing and product managers will then have to do relatively little market research to find the right price.
 It is also possible to make adjustments in prices by following tweaks made by competitors.
 Keep in mind though, that this gets much more complicated when you’re not comparing equal goods, which is often what happens in the software space.

 One example of market-based pricing is the cell phone market.
 There are plenty of options to choose from but most suppliers—Apple, Samsung, Google—take a cue from each other, not only in the features, but also pricing.
 The latest phones have price points that are very similar.